Databasus vs Barman

 Databasus recovery

-• One-click restore: Download and restore backups directly from the web interface.
+• One-click restore: Download and restore logical backups directly from the web interface.

-• Cross-version compatibility: Restore backups to different PostgreSQL versions when needed.
+• Cross-version compatibility: Logical backups can be restored to different PostgreSQL versions.

 Barman recovery